rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

    - A. They can extend other classes.
    - B. They cannot be extended.
    - C. They enable classes to have multiple inheritance.
-   - D. They can only contain abstract methods.
+   - D. They can only contain `abstract` methods.
-   - E. They can be declared final.
+   - E. They can be declared `final`.
-   - F. All members of an interface are public.
+   - F. All members of an interface are public unless marked `private`.
 <br />[Jump to answer](#qa8)
 9. <a name="q9"></a>What is the result of the following code?
    ````